 Take note of the best and worst places to hold a business meeting, so you can hit your target numbers and not turn off your prospects completely.

 It's also worth nothing that the best meeting spaces may also not be the best across the board, and depends largely on your audience, your presentation content, and your brand values.
 So do your due diligence!

-If you'd like to explore and book the best business meeting spaces in Hong Kong, Singapore, Shenzhen, and Shanghai, try out the BOOQED app here: Download now (Android and iOS)
+If you'd like to explore and book the best business meeting spaces in Hong Kong and Singapore, try out the BOOQED app here: Download now (Android and iOS)